Gaekwad Haveli at Ahmedabad

 Building By No Comments

-Located in Ahmedabad, the Gaekwadi Haveli is the symbol of the expansion policies of the Peshwas and the Gaekwads.
-Built during the late 1730s, it was used as “Baithak” of Gaekwad during the Maratha rule.
+Located in Ahmedabad, the Gaekwadi Haveli stands as a testament to the expansion efforts of the Gaekwads and Peshwas.
+Constructed in the late 1730s, it served as a key residence and administrative center during the Maratha rule.

-After capturing the Baroda State in 1734 from the Badi Nawabs, Damajirao Gaekwad went on to expand the boundaries of his State.
-In 1737, with the help of Momin Khan(the new Mughal viceroy of Gujarat), he was able to push Ratan Singh out of Gujarat and capture Ahmedabad.
-Ratan Singh was an ally of Abhay Singh the previous viceroy of Gujarat, who assassinated Damajirao’s father Pilajirao Gaekwad.
-Thus the Ahmedabad fell under the joint rule of Marathas and the Mughals.
-During this the joint rule, the Gaekwad Haveli was built at Ahmedabad.
+After capturing the Baroda State in 1734 from the Badi Nawabs, Damajirao Gaekwad expanded his territory.
+In 1737, with the help of Momin Khan, the new Mughal viceroy of Gujarat, he ousted Ratan Singh from Ahmedabad.
+Ratan Singh had been an ally of Abhay Singh, the previous viceroy who had assassinated Damajirao’s father.
+This move established a joint Maratha-Mughal rule over Ahmedabad, during which the Gaekwadi Haveli was built.

-This joint rule ended in 1753 when the combined forces of Damaji Gaekwad & Peshwa Raghunathrao defeated the Mughals & gained full control of Gujarat.
-This control of the Gaekwads on the city remained unbroken except for a period of a year from January 1757 to February 1758.
-During this period Ahmedabad was recaptured by Momin Khan, only to surrender it back.
+The joint rule ended in 1753 when Damaji Gaekwad and Peshwa Raghunathrao defeated the Mughals and secured control of Gujarat.
+The Gaekwads maintained their grip on Ahmedabad, except for a brief period from January 1757 to February 1758 when Momin Khan briefly recaptured the city.

-This citadel had an irregularly built wall with heavy gates that enclosed a large area divided into three parts.
-The northern part was originally a garden watered by a Persian wheel.
-The central and rear portions formed the heart of the citadel.
-The southern portion was added later around 1814, by a man named Keshoba Pandit.
+The haveli was constructed at the Jamalpur gate, one of the eleven gates of the city, and served as a citadel.
+It was enclosed by a large, irregularly built wall with heavy gates and was divided into three main sections.
+The northern part was originally a garden that featured a Persian wheel for irrigation.
+The central and rear portions formed the core of the citadel.
+The southern portion was added around 1814 by Keshoba Pandit.

 Pune thi Shelukar aavio re, Garba karva Ahmedabad na raj rea;